 - 5 cups beef broth resulting from the beef cooking

-- 4 cups tomatoes ground
+- 4 cups tomatoes diced or ground

 - 2 cups onion ground